The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: General Equilibrium and the Time-Interlaced Master System

 The metaprogram described in \ref{main-proc} differs from other similar procedures in a number of key aspects.
 Some were already noted in \ref{self-dep} and \ref{MFG-rem} above.
-Another key aspect is that all backward steps involve the simultaneous computation of future consumption and present demand.
-Hence, while the procedure steps backward globally, every step has a forward looking sub-step.
-Generally, such a program would be difficult to implement in concrete models~-- especially given the finite time horizon setup~-- mainly due to the lack of an adequate computing technology for representing general (nonlinear) functions on the space of distributions.
-This is a common problem for all heterogeneous agent models, in which the population distribution is inevitably a state variable.
+Another key aspect is that all backward steps involve the simultaneous computation of future consumption and present demand, i.e., at every iteration the programs solves for variables attached to two different periods from equations attached to different periods as well, whence the qualifier ``time-interlaced.''
+Generally, such a program would be difficult to implement in concrete models mainly due to the lack of an adequate computing technology for representing general (nonlinear) functions on the space of distributions.
+This is a common problem in all heterogeneous agent models, since the population distribution is inevitably a state variable.
 Nevertheless, there are important special cases where the program outlined in \ref{main-proc} can still be carried out.
-One is the absence of aggregate shocks, in which case a stationary distribution of the population becomes available~--see Sec.~\ref{sec:IOU} below.
-Another one is the possibility to approximate the population distribution with the vector of its conditional mean values in the various employment groups, or even just with the unconditional mean value across the entire population~-- see Sec.~\ref{sec:KS} below.
+One is the absence of aggregate shocks, in which case a stationary distribution of the population is available and it becomes possible to organize the program so that it keeps track of just one distribution~-- see Sec.~\ref{sec:IOU} below.
+Another one is the possibility to approximate the population distribution with the vector of its conditional mean values specific to the various employment groups, or even just with the unconditional mean value across the entire population, which then removes the impossibility of having to work on an infinite dimensional state space~-- see Sec.~\ref{sec:KS} below.